nbacc12/MyStreamReviewApp_MySql_DB/README.md

 # MyStreamReviewApp MySql Database

-This project involves developing a relational database for a Review web application.
-Users will be able to review and rate a tv series currently available on a streaming platform.
-MySQL is the relational database management system used for this project
+This project focuses on building a robust relational database with MySQL to support a user-friendly web application.
+The application will enable users to submit reviews and ratings for TV series currently avaiable on various streaming services.
+This repository includes the database schema, SQL scripts, and related documentation.

 ## Technology Stack